Salvador de Madariaga: Legacy

-The Madariaga European Foundation has been named after him and promotes his vision of a united Europe making for a more peaceful world.
+The Madariaga European Foundation has been named after him and promotes his vision of a united Europe and a more peaceful world.
 The 1979–1980 academic year at the College of Europe was named in his honour.

-An Oxfordshire blue plaque in honour of Salvador de Madariaga was unveiled at 3 St Andrew's Road, Headington, Oxford by his daughter Isabel on 15 October 2011.
+An Oxfordshire blue plaque in honour of him was unveiled at 3 St Andrew's Road, Headington, Oxford, by his daughter Isabel on 15 October 2011.

 Works

-Madariaga wrote books in Spanish, English, French, and German.
-His best known is the novel El Corazón de Piedra Verde (Heart of Jade).
+Madariaga wrote books in Spanish, English, French and German.
+He is best known for the novel El Corazón de Piedra Verde (Heart of Jade).